mysql-net/MySqlConnector/docs/content/tutorials/connect-ssh.md

 ```

 ## Example Use

-The `ConnectSsh` method defines two extra parameters: `databaseServer` and `databasePort`.
-By default,
-it assumes that the database is running on the same machine as the SSH server, using the default port (3306).
-If this isn't true, use the `Server` and `Port` values from the connection string.

 Note that these examples dispose `sshClient`, which shuts down the forwarded port.
 In practice, you will
 want to keep the `SshClient` and forwarded port alive for the lifetime of your application.